MIPT-Oulu/3DHistoGrading/README.md

 Unit testing is focused on software functionalities only.
  --->
 ## Prerequisites
-To avoid memory issues, the software runs on 64-bit systems only.
+* To avoid memory issues, the software runs on 64-bit systems only.
+* Until installer file is released, software has to be executed through MS Visual Studio.
+However, the compiled application can be provided upon request.

 ## Installation
-* Download and extract the repository to local directory or clone repository
-* Navigate to 3DHistoGrading/bin/64x/Debug and run 3DHistoGrading.exe
-* Software can also be used by opening 3DHistoGrading.sln on MS Visual Studio
+* Currently, software can be used by opening 3DHistoGrading.sln on MS Visual Studio, compiling and running the project.
+* We are planning to create an installer file that allows installing the software without additional dependencies.

 ## Application usage
 Currently available features: